 The Barcelona College of Chiropractic has provided you with the skills and knowledge required to be a safe and proficient health care provider.
 The International Advanced Chiropractic Science Exam (IACSE) tests the knowledge you have acquired during your studies to distinguish you from other practicing chiropractors.
 Give your patients the confidence that you are committed to personal development and excellence within the field of chiropractic by taking the extra step in certifying your expertise.

 How to Apply for the International Advanced Chiropractic Sciences Exam

-- Starting in mid-September, when applications open, visit https://nbce.learningbuilder.com/account/login to register.
+- When applications open, visit https://nbce.learningbuilder.com/account/login to register.

 - Register as an Examinee.

 - Select the Barcelona College of Chiropractic (BCC) as your school.

 - Select the International Advanced Chiropractic Sciences Exam (IACSE).